Brand Typography Design Guide

 I often start with Google Fonts, for their simplicity in using the fonts both online and offline, the handy preview features and the ability to download the fonts for use offline.
-Offline fonts really help when producing website and design mock-ups, as you can play around with a bunch of ideas and test out sizes and typography layout options, to see how they look in situ with the rest of your design ideas.
-You can also setup layouts for all your responsive screen sizes, to test the fonts at all the necessary sizes in order to make sure they?ll look great everywhere.
+Offline fonts help when producing the website and design mock-ups, as you can play around with a bunch of ideas and test out sizes and typography layout options, to see how they look in situ with the rest of your design ideas.
+You can also set up layouts for all your responsive screen sizes, to test the fonts at all the necessary sizes to make sure they’ll look great everywhere.

 Finding or Matching Fonts

-I feel like there should be special mention of the??What the Font?? service offered by myfonts.com.?It?s an amazing webpage that helps you find out what a font is called or at least find something similar.
+I feel like there should be a special mention of the “What the Font” service offered by myfonts.com.
+It’s an amazing webpage that helps you find out what a font is called or at least find something similar.

 With a huge range of customisable options in Prototypo, it is a versatile method of quickly creating a typeface or logotype.

-Customising or creating your own fonts for your logo and branding
+Customising or creating your fonts for your logo and branding

-Choosing complimentary fonts for use in different areas of your design can add some character and help separate your headings from your main text.
-This can help customers to skim through the text to find what they?re looking for and keep them engaged.
-Bombarding someone with a large amount of text without any breaks or breathing space, will simply tire them.
-Making the best written copy obsolete, as it would look daunting and unenticing.
+Choosing complementary fonts for use in different areas of your design can add some character and help separate your headings from your main text.
+This can help customers to skim through the text to find what they’re looking for and keep them engaged.
+Bombarding someone with a large amount of text without any breaks or breathing space will simply tire them.
+Making the best-written copy obsolete, as it would look daunting and unenticing.